maak-2/Investment-Recommendation-Engine/README.md

 ---

-## 📌 Project Overview
+## 📌 Dataset Overview
-This project delivers an end-to-end **Investment Recommendation Engine** developed in Python.
-Using a dataset of investor behaviours and financial preferences, the system evaluates user inputs such as investment duration, expected returns, and risk appetite to generate **data-backed investment recommendations**.

-The recommendation engine integrates:

-- **Segment-based statistical analysis** (mean preference scoring)
-- **Rule-based risk modelling**
-- **Explanation generation** via investor motivation fields
-- **Two user interfaces:**
-  - Command-Line Interface (CLI)
-  - Streamlit Web Application

-The goal is to create a transparent, user-friendly tool that mirrors real-world financial advisory logic using data science techniques.
+The project is powered by Finance_Trends.csv, a large dataset containing real survey responses about investor preferences, behaviour, and financial motivations.

 ---